learn-co-curriculum/design-phase0-whatisaproductdesigner/README.md

 *   [User Interface (UI) Designer](/tracks/design-phase-0/welcome-to-design-prep/careers/what-is-a-ui-designer)
 *   [Interaction Designer (IX)](/tracks/design-phase-0/welcome-to-design-prep/careers/what-is-a-ui-designer)

-A better way to look at this is through the lens of the product:
+A better way to look at a Product Designer’s role is through the lens of the product:

-The way a product **feels**.
-Also known as **user experience (UX) design** for a product.
-This is the logic behind the product and what it's offering to the user and how it's making the user feel throughout that experience.
+he way a product **feels**, or the **user experience (UX) design** for a product.
+In other words, the logic behind the product, what it offers to a user and how it makes a user feel throughout the experience.

-The way a product **behaves**.
-Also known as **interaction design** **(IxD)** for a product.
+The way a product **behaves**, or the **interaction design (IxD)** for a product.
 This is what the product or interface does when the user interacts with it.
-Animations, transitions and haptic feedback are aspects to consider.
+Animations, transitions and haptic feedback are part of interaction design.

-The way a product **looks**.
-Also known as **user interface (UI) design** for a product.
-Extending the brand into the interface of the product is key here.
-This would include considerations in typography, color, imagery, layouts, hierarchy, buttons, forms, etc.
+The way a product **looks**, or the user **interface (UI) design** for a product.
+Extending the brand into the interface of the product is an important component of UI Design – through typography, color, imagery, layouts, hierarchy, buttons, forms, etc.

-The way a product is **structured** and how the content is **organized**.
-Also known as **information architecture** for a product.
-This is mapping how the user performs and completes a task, tracking from the beginning of their journey to the end.
-What information and experience they have along the path from point A to point B.
+The way a product is **structured** and how the content is **organized**, or the product’s **information architecture**.
+This means mapping out how the user performs and completes a task from the beginning of their journey to the end.
+Information architecture involves understanding what information a user receives and what experience have along the path from point A to point B.

-So what are some deliverables product designers own?
-On paper, any key deliverable from the beginning of the product lifecycle to its end are the responsibility of product designers.
-Some examples include:
+So, what are some of the deliverables product designers create?
+The short answer is any key deliverable from the entire product lifestyle.
+Some examples are:

-*   Competitive Analysis
+* Competitive analysis
-*   Journey Maps
+* Journey maps
-*   Site Maps
+* Site maps
 * Wireframes
 * Prototypes
-*   User Testing Scripts
+* User testing scripts
-*   High Fidelity Designs
+* High fidelity designs
-*   Design Systems
+* Design systems

-### **Part process architect, part user experience expert, part interface designer, Product Designers have touch points and responsibilities in:**
+### **Part process architect, part user experience expert, part interface designer, Product Designers are involved in:**

-*   business strategy
+* Business strategy
-*   research
+* Research
-*   process mapping
+* Process mapping
-*   user experience design
+* User experience design
-*   content strategy
+* Content strategy
-*   information architecture
+* Information architecture
-*   visual design
+* Visual design
-*   user interface design
+* User interface design
-*   development
+* Development
-*   stakeholder presentations
+* Stakeholder presentations
 <br><br>

 ## UX Student Interviews ##

-To get a better sense of product design as it relates to Flatiron and our program, here are interviews with some of our alum:
+To get a better sense of product design as it relates to Flatiron and our program, check out a few interviews with some of our alum:

 ### [Marketing student turned product designer.](https://designation.io/blog/course-report-interviewwith-zoe-sinner-product-designer-facebook)
 by [Zoë Sinner](https://www.linkedin.com/in/zoesinner/) (Amethyst cohort graduate), [Facebook.](https://www.facebook.com/) (5 min read)